About the project

 According to the degree of interest of the reader, at a certain moment, some details will be displayed on the screen and others will be hidden.

-Therefore, we have imagined the z-text (Armaselu, 2007) as a hierarchical structure starting with an abridged, condensed form, i.e. a succession of paragraphs (or generally textual fragments which can contain less or more of a paragraph), each of them
+The z-text was imagined (Armaselu/Vasilescu 2006, 2007, 2010, 2017) as a hierarchical structure starting with an abridged, condensed form, i.e. a succession of paragraphs (or generally textual fragments, called z-lexias, inspired by Barthes’s (1974) lexia, which can contain less or more of a paragraph), each of them being potentially expanded on the hidden, deeper levels (Fig. 2).

 Since it deals with texts of three dimensions (width, height and depth), the process of z-reading implies three directions of movement through the text:

-The 3D layout of the z-text model could be expanded to a “multidimensional space”, if different types of magnifying glass are considered.
-Zooming on the same fragment, but with different magnifying glasses will display different kinds of details,
+The 3D layout of the z-text model could be expanded to a "multidimensional space", if different types of magnifying glass are considered.
+For instance, the red, green and yellow ones in figure 2, which may involve multiple perspectives, such as the red, green and yellow books in Pavić's (1989) Dictionary of the Khazars.
+Zooming on the same fragment, but with different magnifying glasses will display different types of details, allowing for a multi-path or branching z-reading experience.
+From the authorial perspective, the possibility of multiple ways of expanding a given fragment in the z-writing process may permit the multiplication of points of view.

 Starting from these hypotheses, we could imagine some possible domains of application of the z-text model, such as: